aspi1234/z-dump/content/writeups/linux-pe-os/index.md

 nozoom=true
 alt="find with exec and ls">}}

-**Success!** Because the `print_file` program is owned by _jason_ and has the `SUID` permission set, the operating system granted our request to read the file using _jason_'s permissions.
+**Success !** Because the `print_file` program is owned by _jason_ and has the `SUID` permission set, the operating system granted our request to read the file using _jason_'s permissions.
 We were able to see the contents of his secret file, even though our own user would normally not have access.

+---

 ## II.
 Path Abuse : _laela_